reetikaChauhan/Final-Project-Proposal/readme.md

  Models:
 - Airports: (_id, name(String) , code((String)), location((String)))
 - Airlines: (_id, name(String), code(String))
-- Flights : (_id , departureairportid(referencetoairport), arrivalairportId(referencetoairport), departuretime(String), arrivaltime(string),airline_id(refrencetoailine), price(String),seatmap[ String](Bonus feature))
+- Flights : (_id , departureairportid(referencetoairport), arrivalairportId(referencetoairport), departuretime(String), arrivaltime(string),airline_id(refrencetoailine), price(String),seatmap[ String])
 - The below  values together should be unique and indexed as on the same time one airline cannot be on different locations[ departureairportid(referencetoairport), arrivalairportId(referencetoairport),departuretime(String), arrivaltime(string),airline_id(refrencetoailine)]
-- Bonus feature: Each flight will have a seat map initilized with zero to all seat key- value pairs.
+-  Each flight will have a seat map initilized with False to all seat key- value pairs.
 Each flight would be booked based on the available seats on that flight.
 When booked it will change to one.
 - The seat-map logic may change while implementing.
 - passenger: (_id, name(String), email(String),password, phone-number(String)) [When sign up get all the values]
 Bookings: (_id, passenger_id, flight_id, status, seat_confirmed)